SCSRC SITE AUTHORIZATION CONTINUING EDUCATION PROGRAM & APPLICATION

 IV.
 SITE AUTHORIZATION PROGRAM GUIDELINES

-1. CE Program Approval Process: Approved programs for CE’s are live education programs that meet or adhere to the following criteria set forth by the South Carolina Society for Respiratory Care and the licensure Board for South Carolina.
+1. CE Program Approval Process: Approved programs for CE’s are live or virtual education programs that meet or adhere to the following criteria set forth by the South Carolina Society for Respiratory Care and the licensure Board for South Carolina.
 The CE site coordinator approves programs directly according to the following guidelines:

 - One hour (60 minutes) of direct educational instruction equates to 1 CE.
 CE can be administered in increments of 0.5 hours.